 Gerstner hit fellow captain and running back Ryan Eccher for a 15-yard pass.
 On second and seven, Gerstner, rolling to his right, hit Lang down the right sideline with 52 seconds to go.

-After a seven yard Gerstner run, he hooked up with Smith (4 rec., 71 yards) on a 19-yard post pattern for a touchdown, putting Mineola on top, 7-6 with 20 seconds left in the half.
+After a seven-yard Gerstner run, he hooked up with Smith (4 rec., 71 yards) on a 19-yard post pattern for a touchdown, putting Mineola on top, 7-6 with 20 seconds left in the first half.

 “I got behind the linebackers and James hit me right in the numbers,” said Smith.
 “The defense really stepped up and let the offense spread its wings after that.”